ldpliu/enhancements-1/enhancements/sig-architecture/30-clusterset-override/README.md

    resourceNames: ["clusterAttribute=backup"]
    verbs: ["create"]
 ```
-2. As a SRE team member, I could create three clusters `backupCluster1`, `backupCluster2`, `backupCluster3` in the region: `apac`,`us`,`europe`.
+2. As a SRE team member, I could create three clusters `backupCluster1`, `backupCluster2`, `backupCluster3` in the region: `apac`,`us`,`europe`
 3. As a SRE team member, I need to set a label `clusterAttribute=backup` for these clusters
-4. As a SRE team member, I could create a managedClusterSet to select all the backup clusters.
+4. As a SRE team member, I could create a managedClusterSet to select all the backup clusters
 ```yaml
 apiVersion: cluster.open-cluster-management.io/v1alpha1
 kind: ManagedClusterSet